Qantas, Korean Air check A380s for wing cracks

 SYDNEY/SEOUL Qantas Airways and Korean Air will carry out inspections for wing cracks on their Airbus A380 superjumbo planes earlier than previously scheduled, after European air safety officials ordered global checks, warning of a safety risk if the defects were not fixed.

-Singapore Airlines (SIAL.SI) has been carrying out precautionary inspections of its A380s since January 20 and has been forced to repair eight aircraft, the airline said.
+Singapore Airlines has been carrying out precautionary inspections of its A380s since January 20, during which it found defects needing repairs in eight aircraft, the airline said on Thursday.

-"The safety of our customers and crew is our number one priority and we will ensure that we take whatever action is needed for the continued safe operation of our A380 fleet," Singapore Airlines said on Thursday
+"The safety of our customers and crew is our number one priority and we will ensure that we take whatever action is needed for the continued safe operation of our A380 fleet," said Singapore Airlines.

-was unaware of any shift in customer sentiment away from A380s or airlines with A380s .

-"There's certainly nothing that we've become aware of," said spokesman Haydn Long.

-The European Air Safety Agency EASA.L said the widespread A380 defects could pose a safety risk in the world's biggest passenger plane if left unremedied.
+The European Air Safety Agency (EASA) said the widespread A380 defects could pose a safety risk in the world's biggest passenger plane if left unremedied.

 "This condition, if not detected and corrected, may lead to a reduction of the structural integrity of the aeroplane," the EU agency said in its directive to airlines.

-While aviation experts agree the wing cracks are minor defects, of more concern is the fact that the problems are arising so early in the life of the $390 million, 525-seater aircraft, which went into commercial service in 2007.
+While aviation experts agree the wing cracks are minor defects, of more concern is the fact that the problems are arising so early in the life of the $390 million (246 million pounds), 525-seater aircraft, which went into commercial service in 2007.

 Under the new directive, first reported by Reuters earlier on Wednesday, the seven airlines currently operating A380s must carry out Airbus-sanctioned checks and preliminary repairs on every plane before its 1,300th flight.